 Develop smarter ways to aggregate ESG factors into composite indices;

 Reliably assess investor preferences to enable ESG indices to be more customized and attuned to investors’ values.

 Building a sustainable investment capability inside your firm is a process of engaging people and building their skills and knowledge.
-Our intention is that members will have access to our top researchers, and the opportunity to engage with our entire team and suite of activities to build your firm’s capacity.
+Our intention is that our members will have access to top researchers, and the opportunity to engage with our entire team and suite of activities to build their firm’s capacity.